LockdownRP-PZ/Rulebook/README.md

 ### 5.3 Mark your safehouse with a piece of paper, journal, or notepad.

 - To claim a safehouse, you must place a piece of paper, journal or notepad at each entrance which is accessible to your building.
-- You may also use the in-game safehouse system, but it is ancillary to these rules.
+- The in-game safehouse system is disabled.
+It causes more problems than it solves, so we rely on these safehouse rules.
 - The claim note must include the safehouse owner's name(s).
   - Please place each owner/user of the safehouse on the note.
 This is to prevent any offline raiding and also so we know who has access to your items when you are not online.